Listener letter on science: Criticism

 University of Auckland vice-chancellor Dawn Freshwater said the letter "caused considerable hurt and dismay among our staff, students and alumni" and that "the institution had respect for mātauranga Māori as a valuable knowledge system, and that it was not at odds with Western empirical science and did not need to compete."
 The Tertiary Education Union (TEU), the union which represents academics such as the professors, released a statement saying they "neglected to engage with or mention the many highly accomplished scholars and scientists in Aotearoa who have sought to reconcile notions of science, mātauranga Māori, and Māori in science."
 The Royal Society Te Apārangi released a statement saying "The Society strongly upholds the value of mātauranga Māori and rejects the narrow and outmoded definition of science outlined in [the letter]."
 The New Zealand Association of Scientists released a statement saying "we were dismayed to see a number of prominent academics publicly questioning the value of mātauranga to science."

-Daniel Hikuroa, also an academic at the University of Auckland, asserted that Mātauranga Māori like Māramataka (the Māori lunar calendar) "was clearly science."
+Daniel Hikuroa, also an academic and associate Professor in Maori Studies at the University of Auckland, asserted that some (though not all) mātauranga Māori, like the predictive aspects of Maramataka (the Māori lunar calendar), "was clearly science."
 University of Canterbury academic Tara McAllister said "we [Māori] did not navigate to Aotearoa on myths and legends.
 We did not live successfully in balance with the environment without science.
 Māori were the first scientists in Aotearoa."
-Blogger Tina Ngata claimed that "this letter, in all of its unsolicited glory, is a true testament to how racism is harboured and fostered within New Zealand academia."
+Researcher and scholar Tina Ngata claimed that "this letter, in all of its unsolicited glory, is a true testament to how racism is harboured and fostered within New Zealand academia."

-In late July 2021, University of Auckland epidemiologists Professor Shaun Hendy and Associate-Professor Siouxsie Wiles penned an open counter-letter expressing disagreement with the views expressed by the "Listener Seven."
+In late July 2021, University of Auckland epidemiologists Professor Shaun Hendy and Associate-Professor Siouxsie Wiles penned an open counter-letter expressing disagreement with the views expressed by the "Listener Seven".
 They argued that indigenous knowledge was compatible with Western understandings of the scientific method.
-They claimed that Mātauranga Māori was unique and complemented Western knowledge systems.
+They claimed that mātauranga Māori was unique and complemented Western knowledge systems.
 Their letter also asserted that the diminishing role of indigenous knowledge in science was "simply another tool for exclusion and exploitation".
 They also claimed that science's "ongoing role in perpetuating scientific racism, justifying colonisation, and continuing support of systems that create injustice" was fueling mistrust in science.
-By 30 July, Hendy and Wiles' counter-letter had attracted more than 2000 signatures.